Get a driver license

 Before you can get a license, you must apply for a learner permit at DMV office and take the written test.
 You can prepare by reading the New York State Driver's Manual and taking practice tests.

-Learn how to apply for a learner permit.
+Learn how to get a learner permit.

 Step 3: Practice driving and take a pre-licensing course